SpikeHimself/XPortal/README.md

 At any given point, there might be open issues that I need help with.
 For example, there could be compatibility issues with mods that I do not use myself.

-If you would like to help, look at the [Issues page](https://github.com/SpikeHimself/XPortal/issues), or click the link below to find all issues tagged https://github.com/SpikeHimself/XPortal/labels/help%20wanted or https://github.com/SpikeHimself/XPortal/labels/incomplete.
+If you would like to help, look at the [Issues page](https://github.com/SpikeHimself/XPortal/issues) to browse all open issues, or just click the link below to immediately filter the list of open issues by the tags https://github.com/SpikeHimself/XPortal/labels/help%20wanted and https://github.com/SpikeHimself/XPortal/labels/incomplete.

 https://github.com/SpikeHimself/XPortal/issues?q=label%3Aincomplete%2C%22help+wanted%22+is%3Aopen